 After the Second World War, during the long period of the Polish People's Republic (Polish abbr.
 PRL), apart from the shifting of borders, in the artistic world also, there emerged artists’ new attitudes, inspired by the evolving political situation, such as: compromise, silence, safe “abstract art autonomy,” avant-garde revisionism, or – finally – nihilistic negation.

-The curator of the exhibition - Dorota Monkiewicz, along with her team, fills all the exhibition spaces of ms1 with over six hundred works by artists from various Polish and foreign collections.
-Among the creators of subsequent generations of the Avant-garde whose works await visitors in the Muzeum Sztuki are: Kazimierz Malewicz, El Lissitzky, Władysław Strzemiński, Alexander Archipenko, Henryk Stażewski, Stefan and Franciszka Themerson, Tadeusz Kantor, Ewa Partum, Józef Robakowski, Zbigniew Libera, the KwieKulik duo, Zbigniew Warpechowski, and the artistic group Łódź Kaliska.
+The curator of the exhibition - Dorota Monkiewicz, along with her team, filled all the exhibition spaces of ms1 with over six hundred works by artists from various Polish and foreign collections.
+Among the creators of subsequent generations of the Avant-garde whose works awaited visitors in Muzeum Sztuki were: Kazimierz Malewicz, El Lissitzky, Władysław Strzemiński, Alexander Archipenko, Henryk Stażewski, Stefan and Franciszka Themerson, Tadeusz Kantor, Ewa Partum, Józef Robakowski, Zbigniew Libera, the KwieKulik duo, Zbigniew Warpechowski, and the artistic group Łódź Kaliska.

 Exhibition space arrangement: Robert Rumas

 Exhibition space visual identity: Beata Grabska, Adam Sikorski

 Graphic design: Ryszard Bienert